fionahiklas/interview_prototype_ac_metrics/README.md

 provided by 3rd party frameworks and they don't impact on the AC device functionality nor show that integration.

+Using hard-coded username/password for the demo version of the web app

 ### How long does data need to be retained for?

 The display requirements seem to be for the past year, does the data need to be retained past that point?

-## Potential issues

-### Monolith or microservices
+### Monolith or micro service architecture

 If this is split into two apps then there needs to be some sync between storing data for the device API and then displaying it with the web app.

-That might present a scalability issue as well as how to share storage
+That might present a scalability issue as well as how to share storage.

+Created a card to look at storage.
+Also split the application into two micro services as this was natural and practical.

+### Admin interface UX/look and feel

+This can be simplified but functional.
+There is no requirement for perfectly finished pages so long as they don't look too ugly - clear and concise is fine.

+### Do the AC devices support